B.Sc. (First Class Hons): 1966; Ph.D.: 1970, University of Sydney, Australia.

 Bridging between Chemistry and Biology.
 Seeking the Roots of Darwinian Theory in Chemistry.

 Chemistry and biology are closely related sciences yet the chemistry-biology interface remains highly problematic.
 Science is confident in the belief that chemistry became biology, but how did such an extraordinary transition come about?
-Our research program involves the development of a kinetic theory of replicating systems that will attempt to help bridge this gap.
-In earlier work we have demonstrated that there are two distinct kinds of stability in nature – thermodynamic stability associated with "regular" chemical systems, and dynamic kinetic stability (DKS), associated specifically with replicating systems.
-We propose building on those earlier ideas in order to help relate animate to inanimate, to uncover the physicochemical principles that were responsible for the emergence of life, the relationship between emergence and evolution, and most generally, to uncover the connection between the two general laws of change in the universe, Darwinian natural selection and Boltzmann’s statistical interpretation of the Second Law.
+Our research program involves the development of a kinetic theory of replicating systems that will attempt to help bridge the animate-inanimate gap.
+In earlier work we have demonstrated that there are two distinct kinds of stability in nature – thermodynamic stability associated with "regular" chemical systems, and dynamic kinetic stability (DKS), associated with replicating systems.
+We propose building on those earlier ideas in order to help uncover the physicochemical principles that were responsible for the emergence of life, the relationship between emergence and evolution, and most generally, to uncover the connection between the two general laws of change in the universe, Darwinian natural selection and Boltzmann’s statistical interpretation of the Second Law.

 Pross, A. Theoretical and Physical Principles of Organic Reactivity, Wiley, New York, September, 1995.

 Pross, A. What is Life?
 How Chemistry becomes Biology, Oxford UP, September 2012, 2nd Ed.
 2016.

 Atheist Radio Interview on: What is life?
 How Chemistry becomes Biology